packbackbooks/engineering-docs/careers/technical-engineer.md

 Any ambiguous, important problem that the company's systems are ill-shaped to address.
 It might be reducing your infrastructure costs by an order of magnitude.
 It might be identifying a multi-region strategy that takes six months instead of three years.
 It might be addressing the sudden realization that your primary database only has three months of remaining disk space, and you can't upgrade to a larger size

-This is also related to breadth of what you impact… Should be more than just “I make my part of the codebase better”.
+This is also related to breadth of what you impact...
+Should be more than just "I make my part of the codebase better".

 Concrete examples could include: